cliffhall/in-app-pro-shop/README.md

 ## React App
 ### Launch application
 Compiles, serves, and launches app.
 Watches files for changes and reloads app in browser automatically.

 ```npm run app:start```

 ### Build application
 Creates a production build of the application for deployment

 ```npm run app:build```

 ### Run unit tests
+Runs all tests found in the /src tree

 ```npm run app:test```